Impossible-Dialogue/branch-controller/README.md

 * Switched to QNEthernet including network configuration over HTTP
 * Added support for a BNO055 IMU
 * Added support for a relay
-* Removed a bunch of unused libraries not used by this projects (IR remote, display, etc.)
+* Removed a bunch of unused libraries (IR remote, display, etc.)